jdlubrano/docker-terraform-aws-ci/README.md

-# aws-terraform-ci Docker Image
+# terraform-aws-ci Docker Image

-A Docker image to build with Terraform and the AWS CLI on CI servers (like Bitbucket or GitHub Actions).
+A Docker image to build with Terraform and the AWS CLI on CI servers (like Bitbucket or GitHub Actions)

 ## Using in a GitHub Action